yiisoft/yii-base-api/README.md

     <br>
 </p>

-This package is [Yii Framework] application best for rapidly creating projects.
+This package is [Yii Framework] REST API application best for rapidly creating projects.

-The template contains the basic features including user login/logout and a contact page.
-It includes all commonly used configurations that would allow you to focus on adding new features to your application.
+The template includes all commonly used configurations that would allow you to focus on adding new features to your application.

 [Yii Framework]: http://www.yiiframework.com/